What is an acting school?

 But what do you do at an acting school?
 You’ll expect to receive “drama training” or “actor training” – that is, lessons on how to act - which may include things like:

 At Perform Australia, we teach all these things – and more!
-If you are looking for a qualification in acting, which gives you a thorough grounding in all of these things, start with our 10197NAT Certificate IV in Acting for Stage and Screen and you can later move onto the 10295NAT Advanced Diploma of Performance.
-If musical theatre is more your style, with singing, dancing and acting included, look to the CUA40513 Certificate IV in Musical Theatre as your starting point.
+If you are looking for a qualification in acting, which gives you a thorough grounding in all of these things, start with our 10915NAT Certificate IV in Acting and you can later move onto the 10295NAT Advanced Diploma of Performance.
+If musical theatre is more your style, with singing, dancing and acting included, look to the CUA40520 Certificate IV in Musical Theatre as your starting point.

 But if you’re more after a short acting course, there are a range of courses on offer every term at Perform Australia.
 Just check out our short courses page, where we have a range of topical courses.

 These blog posts are written by Perform Australia staff.